 Human resources planning and recruiting precede the actual selection of people for positions in an organisation.
 Recruitment is the process of inviting qualified applicants by way of issuing notification in the newspapers, television media, online and on social networking media so as to fill up job vacancies.

 Introduction to HRM

 Recruitment of employees is administered by two major sources, which are recruitment of employees through internal sources and recruitment of employees through external sources.
-Internal recruitment is the process of inviting or giving chance to people relating to concern organisation or giving chance to the existing employees.
+Internal recruitment is the process of inviting or giving chance to people relating to concern organization or giving chance to the existing employees.

-After the recruitment, employee selection process begins for identifying right person by using written test on relevant subjects, oral tests, group discussions, gamifications, final job interview and background verification for checking the genuinity and credentials of the candidates for filling up of the job which is lying vacant in an organisation.
+After the recruitment, employee selection process begins for identifying right person by using written test on relevant subjects, oral tests, group discussions, gamifications, final job interview and background verification for checking the genuinity and credentials of the candidates for filling up of the job which is lying vacant in an organization.